davidevandro/GetDataProject/README.md

 * z - zaxis
 * bodybody - body (this was necessary since the last variables has bodybody but the original codebook don't tell about it)

 Then it rearranges the cleaned data set in a tidy data set with the average of each variable for each activity and each subject.
 For this, it assumes that you have the package reshape2, presented in the course.
-The last thing it does is to save the tidy data set in a file called tidyData.txt using as separator a space.
+The last thing it does is to save the tidy data set in a file called tidyData.txt using as separator a tabular.